Dynamic Financial Covenant Thresholds

 52 Pages Posted: 23 Jan 2012 Last revised: 16 Jun 2020

 Date Written: June 7, 2015

-Among loan contracts with covenants originated during 1996-2012, 35% have financial covenant thresholds that automatically tighten following a predetermined schedule.
-Firms accepting dynamic covenant thresholds improve creditworthiness but are more likely to violate covenants relative to matched control firms.
-In the event of a covenant violation, these firms are less likely to receive a waiver, more likely to pay higher waiver fees, experience greater investment cuts, and are more likely to switch lead lenders.
-Overall, our findings suggest that signaling through dynamic thresholds in covenants on average is credible but costly to borrowers if they fail to deliver the performance as signaled.
+Among loan contracts originated during 1996 – 2015 with covenants, 37% have financial covenant thresholds that automatically tighten according to a predetermined schedule.
+Firms that accept dynamic covenant thresholds improve their creditworthiness, but they are more likely to violate covenants relative to matched control firms.
+In the event of a covenant violation, these firms are less likely to receive a waiver.
+They also tend to pay higher waiver fees, experience greater investment cuts, reclassify more debt as callable within one year, and they are more likely to switch lead lenders.
+Overall, our findings suggest that, on average, signaling through dynamic thresholds in covenants is credible but costly to borrowers should they fail to deliver the signaled performance.

 Suggested Citation: Suggested Citation